diogro/expressionVariance-manuscript/main.md

 ## Data sets

-We use 57 publicly available human gene expression RNA-seq data sets which are derived from the publications listed in table \ref{tab1} of the [Methods](#Methods) section.
+We use 57 publicly available human gene expression RNA-seq data sets which were derived from the publications listed in table \ref{tab1} of the [Methods](#Methods) section, and a complete metadata table for each study is available in the supporting information (SI data 1).
-We only use data sets that fulfilled the following conditions: samples came from bulk RNAseq (and no single cell approaches), data sets were associated to a publication, sample-level metadata was available, and post-filtering sample size was larger than 10.
+We only use data sets that fulfilled the following conditions: samples came from bulk RNA-seq (and no single cell approaches), data sets were associated to a publication, sample-level metadata was available, and post-filtering sample size was greater than 10.
 These data sets span 13 different tissue types and post-filtering the mean sample size we used for each data set was 390, with a median of 251, and a ranged from 12 to 2931 samples.
 Several data sets were derived from two large consortia: GTEx [@GTEx2017-xb] and TCGA [@tcga2013-gx], and we note the origin of the data sets in the figures where appropriate.
 We refer to data sets and studies interchangeably, and so each tissue in GTEx is referred to as a different study.
+The final list of genes used from each study can found in SI data 2.

 ## Gene expression variance

 For each study, transcriptional variance per gene was measured as the standard deviation (SD) of the distribution of gene expression values for all individuals in a particular study.
 Mean and variance are know to be correlated correlated in RNA-seq data, both due to the nature of count data and the expectation that more highly expressed genes should have more variation.
 As our focus here is on variance, we attempt to control for both of these expected drivers of transcriptional variation.
-To achieve this, SD was calculated using a unified pipeline that normalized the mean-variance relation in read-count data, controlled for batch effects, and removed outliers (see [Methods](#Methods) for details).
+To achieve this, SD was calculated using a unified pipeline that normalized the mean-variance relation in read-count data, controlled for batch effects, and removed outliers (see [Methods](#Methods) for details, and the calculated values for means and standard deviations are available in SI data 3).
 The observed range of gene expression SD across genes is variable but can be normalized so that the distributions are comparable (@fig:sd_corr D).
 This comparison reveals differences in the range of gene expression SD that can be due to any number of methodological or biological differences between the data sets.
 We avoid having to deal with these global differences in the range of variation by using only the ranking of the genes according to their gene expression SD in each study.